Lunirs/css-cheatsheet-snippet/README.md

-# Unit 02 Mini-Project: CSS Snippet Cheat Sheet
+# Module 02 Mini-Project: CSS Snippet Cheat Sheet

 In this activity, you will work with a group to build a webpage that will hold a collection of CSS snippets.
 What better way to learn CSS than to build a knowledge base of CSS?